POMA-3D: The Point Map Way to 3D Scene Understanding: Experiments

 \textbf{Scene Retrieval Setting.} Ground-truth bounding boxes in existing 3D visual grounding (VG) datasets are defined on post-processed point clouds that are misaligned with point maps directly projected from depth maps, making direct evaluation of POMA-3D non-trivial.
 Instead, we repurpose existing 3D VG datasets, including ScanRefer~\cite{chen2020scanrefer}, Nr3D, and Sr3D~\cite{achlioptas2020referit3d}, for scene retrieval.
 In this task, the model retrieves the 3D scene given a scene description composed of referring texts from the dataset.
 Retrieval is performed by computing the similarity between the description embeddings and the mean-pooled point map embeddings, selecting the scene with the highest similarity.
 We compare POMA-3D against 3D-VisTA~\cite{zhu20233d}, SceneVerse~\cite{jia2024sceneverse}, and FG-CLIP~\cite{xie2025fg}.
 Performance is reported using R@M–N, where M is the number of referring texts composing the scene description and N is the Top-N recall.

-\textbf{Embodied Localization Setting.} The view-level alignment enables POMA-3D to retrieve point map views matching the agent’s location (i.e., embodied localization).
+\textbf{Coarse Localization Setting.} The view-level alignment enables POMA-3D to retrieve point map views matching the agent’s location (i.e., coarse localization).
 Specifically, the similarity between each point map view embedding within a scene and the situational text embedding (e.g., “I am sitting on the bed”) is computed.
 The Top-$K$ most similar point maps are retrieved.
 When all point maps in the scene are concatenated, the retrieved ones collectively highlight the agent’s active region in the world frame.
-We qualitatively evaluate embodied localization with $K=3$.
+We qualitatively evaluate coarse localization with $K=3$.